igordzie97/igordzie97/README.md

 - Docker - App containerization

 ### [Librario](https://github.com/igordzie97/librario-project)
-The project puropse is to create a web app which will support library activities, for example:
+The project puropse is to create the web app which will support library activities, for example:
 - Employee management
 - Users management - registration, login, account edition
 - Sources management - authors and books